 Typical stud-wall construction is sufficient for partition walls, but don't stifle your creative instincts.
-Curved walls or walls made of glass blocks are simple ways to enhance a basement.
+Try one of these basement wall ideas: Curved walls or walls made of glass blocks are simple ways to enhance the space.
 Also, you can open a windowless room to other areas of the basement by adding a window to an interior partition wall.

-Be sure to insulate partition stud walls that define noisy spaces, such as the laundry room or home theater, or private spaces, such as an office or bedroom, following the sound proofing guidelines on the next page.
+Be sure to insulate partition stud walls that define noisy spaces, such as a laundry room, home theater, or private spaces, such as an office or bedroom.
+The following soundproofing guidelines can help.

 - For partition walls, apply a bead of silicone caulk to the front edge of 2x4 studs and top with a sheet of drywall.
 Secure the drywall to the stud using nails or screws.
 To this drywall sheet, apply additional beads of caulk that align with each stud.
 Apply a second sheet of drywall.
 This second sheet, along with the caulk, helps dampen sound.